doctrine/orm/docs/en/reference/xml-mapping.rst

 An entity has to have at least one ``<id />`` element.
-For composite keys you can specify more than one id-element, however surrogate keys are recommended for use with Doctrine 2.
+For composite keys you can specify more than one id-element, however surrogate keys are recommended for use with Doctrine ORM.
 The Id field allows to define properties of the identifier and allows a subset of the ``<field />`` element attributes: